Reflecting on SAMM 2014

 As for what comes next…well, you just never know.
 Sunday at about mile 19 I swore that I would never run another marathon, and my resolve became firmer as my misery increased Sunday night.
 Then as I was analyzing my splits yesterday, I found my self thinking, “next time I should try this or do that…” Next time??
 Am I crazy??
 Well, maybe a little.
 J But for now my goal is to see how well I can place in the club’s Grand Prix series.
 Run for Health is coming up on April 12th.
 I need to rest up and make sure I’m well recovered before I go out and try to break any speed records, so that run will probably be really slow, and I’ll run it just be for the grand prix finisher points.
 If I place, fine, if not, fine.
 Then hopefully by the Modesto Memorial Classic in May I’ll be ready to see how fast I can go again.

-Since I worked so had to get to the fitness level I’m at now, I plan to maintain at least a half marathon fitness level, which means that every other week, once I’m fully recovered, I’ll probably run between 12 and 15 miles for my long run.
+Since I worked so hard to get to the fitness level I’m at now, I plan to maintain at least a half marathon fitness level, which means that every other week, once I’m fully recovered, I’ll probably run between 12 and 15 miles for my long run.
 (I would never have believed I would be saying that a year ago!)
 And at that level, if I decide to run a marathon again, I hope to be able to train up to it in 3 months instead of taking 6 months to do it!
+I may have to download a fitness app to help track my progress, so looking into websites like Cell Phone Deal as well as others like it, will be able to help me figure out which would be best for my goals.

 And finally, I want to thank everyone who made this possible for me.
 Heidi Ryan, our fearless race director, you created an event to be proud of.
 We will miss seeing you at the helm, but your “retirement” is well deserved.
 You and the legion of people who have worked with you for the past 5 years to make this event into what it has become deserve more acknowledgement than I have words to express.
 (And, we all know I have a lot of words!)
 Karen Lozano, thank you for the great job you do with our annual Movie Night, as well as all the other work you do as co-director that most of us don’t know about.
 Thank you to all the volunteers, whether you gave a couple of hours or week/months of your time, I know this event would not be possible without you.
 Thank you, Jeff Lozano, Mike Mason, Susan Taylor and all the coaches and mentors of the adult training group.
 Your knowledge and encouragement helped so many of us first timers make it to the finish line.
 Thank you, Jan and Colleen, for getting me through a tough training run…my new besties.
 To all of our sponsors, thank you for your generous support.
 All of the hard work would be for nothing without the means to put it in motion.
 Because I know the 2015 SAMM planning starts now, thank you Vickie Chu-Hermis for taking over as race director.